10 Best Herbal Lotions For Sunburn

 vitex agnus-castus lotion

-As with any herbal remedy, it is advisable to consult a healthcare professional before using it, especially if you have sensitive skin or known allergies.
+As with any herbal remedy, it is advisable to consult a healthcare professional before using these products, especially for severe sunburn or if you have existing skin conditions.